The Challenges of Hyperparameter Tuning for Accurate Causal Effect Estimation: Preliminaries

-Therefore, the ultimate goal becomes to optimise for the test loss indirectly through model selection performed on validation data.
-More generally, when considering multiple validation loss functions $\mathcal{L} = \{ \mathcal{L}_1,...,\mathcal{L}_V \}$, and a single test loss function $\mathcal{L}_{te}$ of choice, the task can be defined as a nested optimisation problem, wherein the goal is to select a validation loss function $\mathcal{L}_{v^*}$ that, through its model selection, optimises the test loss the best.
+Therefore, the ultimate goal becomes to optimise for the potential loss indirectly through model selection performed via the observable loss and data.
+More generally, when considering multiple observable loss functions $\mathcal{L}_{obs} = \{ \mathcal{L}_1,...,\mathcal{L}_V \}$, and a single potential loss function $\mathcal{L}_{pot}$ of choice, the task can be defined as a nested optimisation problem, wherein the goal is to select an observable loss function $\mathcal{L}_{v^*}$ that, through its model selection, optimises (approximates) the potential loss the best.
 That is

-If we consider the problem of selecting from multiple validation metrics $\mathcal{L}=\{ MSE, -R^2 \}$ (note negative $R^2$), evaluated against test metric \textit{PEHE}, it becomes:

-Acknowledging $\mathcal{L}_{te}$ as the desired ultimate goal, as shown by Equations \ref{eq:ms_val} and \ref{eq:sel}, creates the need to incorporate as much information about $\mathcal{L}_{te}$ into $\mathcal{L}_{val}$ as possible.
-In practice, however, $\mathcal{L}_{te}$ may require access to type of data unavailable to $\mathcal{L}_{val}$ (e.g. counterfactuals in \textit{PEHE}), making the task extremely challenging.
-This important realisation of targeting $\mathcal{L}_{te}$ through available data is foundational to \textit{targeted learning} estimators \citep{laanTargetedMaximumLikelihood2006} and evaluation metrics \citep{alaaValidatingCausalInference2019}.
+Acknowledging $\mathcal{L}_{pot}$ as the desired ultimate goal, as shown by Equations \eqref{eq:ms_val} and \eqref{eq:sel}, creates the need to incorporate as much information about $\mathcal{L}_{pot}$ into $\mathcal{L}_{obs}$ as possible.
+In practice, however, $\mathcal{L}_{pot}$ may require access to type of data unavailable to $\mathcal{L}_{obs}$ (e.g. counterfactuals in \textit{PEHE}), making the task extremely challenging.
+This important realisation of targeting $\mathcal{L}_{pot}$ through available data is foundational to \textit{targeted learning} estimators \citep{laanTargetedMaximumLikelihood2006} and evaluation metrics \citep{alaaValidatingCausalInference2019}.